Skip to Content

 Program Overview

-The Nam Center for Korean Studies at the University of Michigan is pleased to announce the third Michigan Korean Studies Summer Institute (MiKSSI), to be held in Ann Arbor from June 22-27, 2025.
+The Nam Center for Korean Studies at the University of Michigan is pleased to announce the Michigan Korean Studies Summer Institute (MiKSSI), to be held in Ann Arbor from June 28-July 3, 2026.
 PhD students in any discipline whose research concerns Korea are encouraged to apply.
-This one-week residential intensive program, to be conducted in Korean and English without interpretation, will focus on collaborative learning, collective thinking, and critical agenda-setting around a key issue in Korean Studies.
+This one-week residential intensive program will focus on collaborative learning, collective thinking, and interdisciplinary agenda-setting around a key critical issue central to Korean Studies.

 Lead Faculty Instructors (in residence)